Learning electron densities in the condensed phase: Results and Discussion

 Having defined these datasets, we calculated the error introduced by expressing the density of each structure as a linear combination of auxiliary basis functions.
 The first column of Table \ref{tab:energy_err_ri} lists the average error in the RI density for each of these datasets, relative to reference densities calculated self-consistently using the local density approximation (LDA).\cite{Hohenberg1964,Kohn1965} In each case, the error is less than 0.1 \%.
 This compares favourably to previous work, in which Gaussian basis sets were used to express the density of isolated water molecules and simple alkanes and alkenes with mean absolute errors of approximately 0.3 \% and 1 \%, respectively.\cite{Fabrizio2019,Grisafi2019}

-As well as directly calculating the error in $\tilde{\rho}^\text{RI}$, we also investigated the error in the properties derived from this approximate density.
+Together with the direct error in $\tilde{\rho}^\text{RI}$, we also investigated the error in the properties derived from this approximate density.
 By using the Harris energy functional with the LDA, we can compare the exchange-correlation energy derived from an approximate density, $E_{xc}[\tilde{\rho}_A]$, to that derived from a reference density, $E_{xc}[\rho^{\text{ref}}_A]$, for each structure $A$ in a dataset.
 The absolute error in the exchange-correlation energy per atom is then

-The errors in the exchange-correlation energies derived from the RI density are reported for each dataset in Table \ref{tab:energy_err_ri}, along with the analogous error in the electrostatic energy, $\epsilon_{el}$; the exact density $\rho^{\text{QM}}_A$ is again used as the reference.While charge neutrality is not enforced when obtaining either the RI or the predicted densities, it is very important in the condensed phase to avoid divergent electrostatic terms.
-In practice, we observe very good charge conservation, with errors typically below $10^{-4}e$ per electron, which combined with the standard practice of compensating with a constant background charge~\cite{blum+09cpc} allows us to obtain stable, non divergent predictions of the electrostatic energy without explicitly normalizing the density predictions.
+The errors in the exchange-correlation energies derived from the RI density are reported for each dataset in Table \ref{tab:energy_err_ri}, along with the analogous error in the electrostatic energy, $\epsilon_{el}$; the self-consistent density $\rho^{\text{QM}}_A$ is again used as the reference.
+While charge neutrality is not enforced when obtaining either the RI or the predicted densities, it is very important in the condensed phase to avoid divergent electrostatic terms.
+In practice, we observe very good charge conservation, with errors typically below $10^{-4}$ $e$ per electron.
+These small errors are then compensated using the standard practice of applying a constant background charge,\cite{blum+09cpc} which allows us to obtain stable, non-divergent predictions of the electrostatic energy without explicitly normalizing the density predictions.